dyne/Zenroom/docs/website/docs/zencode.md

-# Write smart contracts in human language
+# Smart contracts in human language

 Zenroom is software inspired by the [language-theoretical security](http://langsec.org) research and it allows to express